Oka Crisis: Police raid

-At 5:15 a.m. on July 11, police officers arrived at the Mohawk barricade blocking the southern entrance to the Pines.
-Police cars and vans, as well as rental trucks parked in front of the barricade.
-Police officers took tactical positions from high vantage points in the trees or hid in ditches, semi-automatic weapons at the ready.
-Others walked to the barrier.
-At the same moment, another police contingent approached the northern barricade, referred to as “Sector Five”.
-In total, about a hundred officers, including a tactical intervention squad and riot police, surrounded the Mohawk warriors and their allies.
+On July 11, at 5:15 a.m., police officers arrived to the Mohawk barricade that was blocking the Pines' southern gate.
+Police cars, vans, and rented trucks were parked in front of the roadblock.
+Police personnel took up tactical positions in the trees or crouched in ditches.
+Others proceeded to the barricade.
+At the same time, another police unit known as "Sector Five" approached the northern roadblock.
+A total of around a hundred officers surrounded the Mohawk warriors and their allies, including a tactical intervention squad and riot police.

-The previous day the mayor of Oka, Jean Ouellette, had asked the SQ to intervene with the Mohawk protest, citing alleged criminal activity at the barricade.
+The previous day the mayor of Oka, Jean Ouellette, had asked the Sûreté du Québec (SQ) to intervene with the Mohawk protest, citing alleged criminal activity at the barricade.
 While the protesters had expected town officials or municipal workers, they had been promised by an SQ officer that the police would not intervene in this civil injunction.
 While they were reportedly willing to be arrested in the defence of their land, they had hoped to avoid violence.

 The Mohawk women present at the southern barricade purportedly took charge of the interactions with authorities as they recognized the protection of the land as their own duty.
 A dozen of them, arms stretched out to signify their being unarmed and having no violent intent, walked towards the police.
 Authorities said they would speak only to a designated leader, while the group of women said that they were all representing the interests of the group and no single leader existed.
 Tensions escalated as the authorities would not discuss matters with the Mohawk women.
 Eventually, the group compromised and asked a male protester to come forward and talk with the officers; which was in vain.
 The SQ deployed their Emergency Response Team (ERT), a police tactical unit, threw tear gas canisters and concussion grenades at the protesters in an attempt to force them to disperse.